PaulStoffregen/Arduino_Dev_List_Topics/README.md

 As of June 2017.....

-Disclaimer: Many of these desciptions probably incorporate my own bias or even skarky cynicism in some cases.
+Disclaimer: Many of these descriptions probably incorporate my own bias or even skarky cynicism in some cases.
 Archives of all conversations can be found online.